eoscostarica/gGoods/README.md

 #### Hasura GraphQL Server

 [Hasura](https://hasura.io/) technology maps a [PostgreSQL](https://www.postgresql.org/) database and provides a reliable and easy-to-use API.
-This allow us to focus on critical features of our projects, delegating mechanic CRUD (Create, Read, Update, Delete) operations.
+This allows us to focus on critical features of our projects, delegating mechanic CRUD (Create, Read, Update, Delete) operations.
 Hasura also enables custom REST handling capabilities with the possibility to integrate a custom REST server, that way we can extend the base CRUD functionalities and build custom business logic.

 #### Hapi REST Server